-E. STORM WATER POLLUTION PREVENTION
+F. STORM WATER POLLUTION PREVENTION

-Stormwater has been identified by the applicant/permittee as a component of the discharge through Outfall 001.
-This section applies to all stormwater discharges from the facility, either through permitted outfalls or through outfalls which are not listed in the permit.
-The language below has been included in this permit to control stormwater through discharges in individual permits:
+Stormwater has been identified by the applicant/permitee as a component of the discharge through Outfalls 001 and 002.
+This section applies to all stormwater discharges form the facility through permitted outfalls.
+The language below has been included in this permit to control stormwater from the facility subject to NPDES regulation:

-- 1. The permittee shall prepare, implement, and maintain a Storm Water Pollution Prevention Plan (SWP3) within six (6) months of the effective date of the final permit.
-The terms and conditions of the SWP3 shall be an enforceable Part of the permit. - 2.
+- 1. The permittee shall prepare, implement and maintain a Storm Water Pollution Prevention Plan (SWP3) within six (6) months of the effective date of the final permit.
+The terms and conditions of the SWP3 shall be an enforceable part of the permit. - 2.
 A visual inspection of the facility shall be conducted and a report made annually as described in Paragraphs E.2.d and E.2.e below.
 The annual report shall be retained on site and available upon request.